pyrosousa/GoogleSheets-HTMLImporter/README.md

+#New Update: Probably done with this.

+Back when I started my journey into this last summer, I didn't know too much about web development.
+Didn't know the best ways to search for something.
+I recently just discovered [Sheetrock.js](https://github.com/chriszarate/sheetrock).
+Which does everything I've wanted and more, and it's already made.
+Kudos to me and my research skills.

+Either way I learned a lot through the process of starting to make this, from writing a jQuery plugin, to trying to optimize it, to how much fun this can be.
+Hopefully my next idea will be more unique, or I can innovate upon something, rather than reinventing the wheel.

+Anyway, here is what I've come up with.
+Maybe someone will see this and find it useful.
 # GoogleSheets-HTMLImporter

 Attempt at making a jQuery plugin that will import data from a google spreadsheet.
 The more I have learned about this the more I have discovered that it probably isn't that impressive.

 However, I still think this will end up being a useful plugin, since it will make it crazy easy to import a google sheet into a webpage.